Murder of Sherri Jarvis: Investigation

-The likely movements of Jarvis prior to her murder and the location of her body.
-The black dotted line indicates a likely route taken based on eyewitness accounts; the red dotted line lineates the direction to Ellis Prison farm.
+Map of Huntsville showing locations associated with the murder of Jarvis.
+The black dotted line indicates a likely route taken based on eyewitness accounts; the red dotted line indicates the direction to Ellis Prison farm.

 Sightings

 Following exhaustive witness appeals and extensive media accounts regarding this murder, numerous individuals (all of whom are now deceased) informed investigators they had seen a teenage girl matching the decedent's description within the 24 hours prior to her murder.
-These individuals include the manager of a South End Gulf station and two employees at the Hitch 'n' Post truck stop, all of whom described this girl as wearing blue jeans, a dirty yellow pullover, and a white knit sweater with noticeably large pockets which extended past her waist.
-This girl had been carrying red leather-strapped high heel sandals.
+These individuals include the manager of a South End Gulf station and two employees at the Hitch 'n' Post truck stop, all of whom described this girl as wearing blue jeans, a dirty yellow pullover, and a white knit sweater with noticeably large pockets that extended past her waist.
+This girl had been carrying red leather-strapped high-heeled sandals.